EvanK/itty-lambda/test/terraform/README.md

 For example sake below, we'll use the `url` implementation (for function url invocations).

+> Note: I'm currently using [Terraform CLI](https://developer.hashicorp.com/terraform/cli) and [Cloud](https://app.terraform.io/app), but may at some point look into [OpenTofu](https://opentofu.org/) as a fully free and open source replacement.

 ## Preparing for deployment

 Change to the implementation's lambda directory and run the build script to install dependencies and prepare for the generated zip: